brimdata/zed/zng/docs/spec.md

 and is encoded as a `uvarint`.

 For example, tag value 0 is an unset primitive value and tag value 1 is an unset container value.
 Tag value 2 is a length zero primitive value, e.g., it could represent empty string.
-Tag value 3 is a length 1 primitive value, e.g., it would represent the boolean "true" if followed by byte value 1 in the context of type ID 0 (i.e., the type ID for boolean).
+Tag value 3 is a length zero container, such as an empty array or record with no fields.
+Tag value 4 is a length 1 primitive value, e.g., it would represent the boolean "true" if followed by byte value 1 in the context of type ID 0 (i.e., the type ID for boolean).

 Following the tag encoding is the value encoded in N bytes as described above.